ordina-jworks/ordina-jworks.github.io/_posts/2016-01-29-DDDEU16-Odds-and-Ends.md

 > Almost every organization is dealing with this kind of situation.
 > Obviously this is not the situation we want to be stuck in, but how do we alleviate ourselves from this?

-Vaugh Vernon gave a presentation today at Domain-Driven Design Europe.
+Vaughn Vernon gave a presentation today at Domain-Driven Design Europe.
 He started his presentation about the odd things that happen in software projects.
 Then he shed some light on the (future) solutions using Domain-Driven Design, the so called *ends* of the problems caused by the *odds*.